IBM-Cloud/vpc-dnsglb-nlb/README.md

 while sleep 1; do curl --connect-timeout 2 $glb/instance; done
 ```
-## start/stop instances with ibmcloud cli
+## start / stop instances with IBM Cloud CLI
-If you have the ibmcloud cli you can stop/start the instances from a third terminal.
+If you have the IBM Cloud CLI you can stop / start the instances from a third terminal.
 Or you can skip this section and use the IBM Cloud Console.
 ```
 $ terraform output cloud
 {